-Evidence from Women Against Rape to Ministry of Justice Review of Criminal Injuries Compensation Scheme, October 2020
+Evidence to MoJ Review of Criminal Injuries Compensation Scheme

 The denial of compensation to victims of sexual offences with criminal convictions is a scandal.
 Survivors in our network have been denied what should be an unquestionable entitlement for the violent crimes committed against them.
 We are outraged that the MOJ omits this rule from the Review questionnaire despite commitments that it would be reconsidered.

 Since 2017, our national campaign publicised CICA rules that disproportionately affect victims of sexual offences.
 We raised issues via MPs in Parliament, and directly with Ministers.
 In 2018 we sent an open letter to David Gauke, Secretary of State for Justice, with over 40 signatories opposing this and other CICA rules.